4 Landlording Habits You Should Stick By in 2023

 Double down on social media.

 As video continues to become increasingly dominant in the world of social media, don’t get left behind.
-Brainstorm how you can still get your property listings out there as videos are comprising more and more of people’s social media feeds.
+Brainstorm how you can still get your property listings out there as videos on platforms like YouTube and TikTok are comprising more and more of people’s social media feeds.
 Creating a video for a single property might prove difficult, not to mention a potential misallocation of resources, but promoting a collection of units under a single roof or housing complex could be a wise investment.
 Even just making it one of your landlording habits to post twice or even once a week can go a long way.
 Possible post topics include events going on around town, new appliances or features your adding to your units, or some of those holiday bonuses your spreading around.
 Grab the attention of those scrolling dutifully downwards through the social media feed and let everyone know how great your properties are.
 We’ve talked before about how to make your property listings stand out, and those pointers apply to social media as well.

 Develop a strong tenant screening process and stick with it.

 With such high current demand for rental properties, the chief concern now for many landlords isn’t merely getting tenants in the door – it’s getting the right ones in the door.
 Sifting through the applications to find tenants who are responsible and likely to stay the whole lease without any issues is more important than ever.
 Practicing due diligence in the tenant screening process will not only save you many a headache down the road, but it will also save you money as well.
 Tenants moving out, breaking the lease, or getting kicked out means vacancy periods and lost revenue for you.

 Let no issue go unresolved.